inv4fee2020/pli_node_conf/node_backup_restore.md

 This document aims to provide guidance on the usage of the scripts associated with performing manual backup & restore operations.

-_NOTE: There is no **TL:DR** section on this topic given the significance of operations being performed so please take the time to read the documentention_
+_NOTE: There is no **TL:DR** section on this topic given the significance of operations being performed so please take the time to read the documentation_

 This particular document assumes that you already have a local clone of the repo on your node.

 ## Performing a BACKUP

+**IMPORTANT ::** _Backups are stored locally on your VPS host.
+It is YOUR responsibility to ensure these files are copied to another location off the local node so that you can recover the node in the event of disk corruption / failure._

 ### Usage syntax